howsthewater/backend/README.md

 # backend
-hows the water back-end repository
+hows the water backend repo for surfing and weather website